mhalushka/miRge3.0/Docs/usage.md

 Predicting novel miRNAs:
-  -ps <dir required>    the path to the system's samtools binary -pr <dir required>    the path to the system's rnafold binary -ws <file>            the file containing the overall samples to analysis for novel miRNA prediction.
-No header, just a list of *.fastq file names in a column.
-                        Names of files can be to your choosing (e.g. filestochecknovel.txt) -minl <int>           the minimum length of the reatined reads for novel miRNA detection (default: 16) -maxl <int>           the maximum length of the reatined reads for novel miRNA detection (default: 25) -cc <int>             the maximum read count of the reatined reads for novel miRNA detection (default: 2) -ml <int>             the maximum number of mapping loci for the retained reads for novel miRNA detection (default: 3) -sl <int>             the seed length when invoking Bowtie for novel miRNA detection (default: 25)
+  -ps <dir required>    the path to the system's samtools binary -pr <dir required>    the path to the system's rnafold binary -cc <int>             the maximum read count of the reatined reads for novel miRNA detection (default: 2) -ml <int>             the maximum number of mapping loci for the retained reads for novel miRNA detection (default: 3) -sl <int>             the seed length when invoking Bowtie for novel miRNA detection (default: 25)